 “India is perceived as economically, politically, and culturally influential, but needs to improve on entrepreneurship, citizenship, quality of life and being more open for business,” the William Stewart Woodside Professor of Marketing at the Wharton School said.

-He was addressing the 5th edition of the Dean’s Speaker Series at the Indian School of Business (ISB).
-The topic of his speech was ‘Why Nations Need to Brand – The Way Forward for India’.
+He addressed the 5th edition of the Dean’s Speaker Series at the Indian School of Business (ISB).
+His speech was ‘Why Nations Need to Brand – The Way Forward for India.’

-Reibstein presented the findings of his study that ranked nation brands of 60 countries across the world and in particular the outcomes for India.
-Over 16,000 respondents from around the world, including business experts, participated in the study, ISB said in a note My Update System.
+Reibstein presented the findings of his study that ranked nation brands of 60 countries across the world and, in particular, the outcomes for India.
+Over 16,000 respondents worldwide, including business experts, participated in the study, ISB, in a note My Update System.